MeLlamoPablo/schedulebot/README.md

 ## Local installation

-To run ScheduleBot locally, you will need:
+To run ScheduleBot Dota Edition locally, you will need:

 * [NodeJS](https://nodejs.org/en/download/) 6 or above.
 * [PostgreSQL](https://www.postgresql.org/download/).
 	* You'll need to create an empty database for ScheduleBot.
 * [git](https://git-scm.com/downloads), so you can easily clone this repo (optional).
+* A second [Steam](http://steamcommunity.com/) account for your bot.

 Start by cloning this repo, and then install the dependencies: